 Speech Pathologists do not submit Replacement Support applications.
 The application is lodged by the participant, their nominee, or their plan manager via one of three pathways:

-The application package includes the recommendation letter, a quote or service agreement showing the total bundle cost (including shipping), and any other documentation the applicant wishes to provide.
+The application package includes the recommendation letter (where one has been prepared), a quote or service agreement showing the total bundle cost (including shipping), and any other documentation the applicant wishes to provide.
 The bundle cost in the recommendation letter and the supporting quote must match exactly.

 For families and plan managers handling the cost side of the application, our self-service tool at easyas.assistivetech.com.au generates a draft service agreement that can be submitted directly with the application, with all costs (including shipping) already included.